Anton495/graph-isomorphism/README.md

 ![Virtual neural network derivative](./figure/Derivative.png)

-## Minimal one-way virtual neural network
+## Minimal one-way graph virtual neural network

 When constructing each layer in a network of this type, the edges traversed in all previous layers are not used.
 However, the same edge can be traversed in both directions in each layer.
 This is necessary in order to preserve information about the symmetry of the graph.
 It allows us to significantly speed up the testing of graphs for isomorphism and finding graph vertices orbits.